Green airports challenge for operators: How to support complex design decisions?

 The test airport in this case disclosed its carbon footprint for 2019, which consists of 9.000 t CO2e for fossil fuel combustion heating and 10.000 t CO2e as Scope2 emission, arising from electricity.
 Given the country’s grid carbon intensity, the assumption is that 50 GWh power is consumed at the airport.

-For making further analysis I was using pvDesign, the software developed by RatedPower to automate and optimize the study, analysis, design, and engineering of photovoltaic plants in all its stages.
+For making further analysis I was using our solar design tool to automate and optimize the study, analysis, design, and engineering of photovoltaic plants in all its stages.
 I had to check various layouts, module types and mounting systems, and this tool helped me to speed up the design and engineering processes of that large-scale solar project.

 As a first stage, I’ve used the platform for the rapid creation of conceptual layouts.
 This airport operates two (dependent) parallel runways, 1500 m distance between them, opening a sizable, rather flat grassland area, making it ideal for solar arrays.
 Big installations and industries, such as airports, consume electricity at medium voltage.